Skip to content

 if type_response2 is None and type_response1 is None:

-# The session type has not yet been established—it will be JSON
+# the session type has not yet been set - it will be jSON

 type_response = 'json'